Hampshire Development Centre

 UNDERAGE PLAYERS

-We do NOT recommend that clubs and schools nominate players who are a year too young, unless their hockey skills are exceptionally developed.
-The DC environment can be daunting for younger kids and you could do more harm than good.
+We do not recommend that clubs and schools nominate players who are a year too young, unless their hockey skills are exceptionally well developed.

 GOALKEEPERS